The Department of Justice’s Corporate Enforcement Policy

 Is self-reporting the new way forward?

-Disclosing misconduct has become the new way forward, as the U.S. Department of Justice (DOJ) has revised its Corporate Enforcement and Voluntary Self-Disclosure Policy (CEP) to reward firms that self-disclose financial crime.
-In doing this, the department has outlined three paths to resolution, ranging from full declinations to reduced penalties for “near miss” disclosures, emphasizing the need and benefits of transparency and accountability.
+In its latest CEP, the Department has outlined three paths to resolution, ranging from full declinations to reduced penalties for “near miss” disclosures, emphasizing the need for and benefits of transparency and accountability.
+The framework details:

-With Global Relay’s AI-enabled communications surveillance, firms can strengthen their compliance and monitoring systems to respond to issues quickly and efficiently.
 By equipping financial services with tools to detect misconduct as it occurs, firms can stay ahead of regulation and self-disclose to avoid financial penalties and regulatory damage.
+Our latest whitepaper details the positive outcomes firms will face when implementing Global Relay’s surveillance solution and how it is a true commercial advantage to do so.

 SUPPORT 24 Hour